Well, okay. I’ll admit it, I still haven’t been able to work myself up to doing a full reread of DHs.

 (Someone on the DHs sporking community on Lj has dubbed this whole book ‘Harry Potter and the Snape-Shaped Hole’.
 That kind of says it all, doesn’t it?)

-(That DHs sporking community is greatly recommended for those who are likely to appreciate it.
-This essay barely scratches the surface of the awful that is DHs.)
+By the way: the DHs sporking community is greatly recommended for those who are likely to appreciate it.
+This essay barely scratches the surface of the awful that is DHs.
+As of October, 2021 the comm was still online.
+You can find it here:

 Ron and Hermione reappear with their arms full of Basilisk fangs.
 Excuse me, but venomous snakes only have 2, count them, 2 fangs.
 Fangs are not just big pointy teeth.